 This is a unique form of divorce that few people qualify for.
 If you have no minor children from the marriage, and you and your spouse agree on all aspects of your divorce, you may qualify for simplified dissolution of marriage.
 You may not even need a divorce attorney in Miami to file for this type of divorce.
 The downside to this one (vs an uncontested divorce) is that both parties need to attend the final hearing in front of the judge.

-You may file a simplified dissolution of marriage in Florida if all of the following are true:
+You can file a simplified dissolution of marriage in Florida if all of the following are true:

 - Your marriage cannot be saved.

 - You and your spouse have no minor or dependent child(ren) together, the wife does not have any minor or dependent children born during the marriage, and the wife is not now pregnant.

 - You and your spouse have worked out how the two of you will divide the things that you both own (your assets) and who will pay what part of the money you both owe (your liabilities), and you are both satisfied with this division.

 - You are willing to give up your right to trial and appeal.

 - You and your spouse are both willing to go into the clerk’s office to sign the petition (not necessarily together).

 - You and your spouse are both willing to go to the final hearing (at the same time).